 Start with the Anchor Method

 Identify your largest or most important furniture piece (typically a sofa or bed) and position it first.
 Build zones around this anchor, using it to define the primary function of that area.
+Starting with the anchor removes the paralysis of staring at an empty room with too many options - everything else finds its place relative to that first decision.

 Once your anchor is in place, turn your attention to movement through the space.